Why Jimmie Hale?

 However, recent statistics reveal that more than 90 percent of the homeless population in our community is plagued by substance abuse.
 To combat this, the Mission has shifted its focus from rescue to recovery.
 By addressing these deeper challenges we can help our clients once again become self-sufficient and productive citizens.

-Our Active Recovery program is an in-depth, 16-week, clinically-structured Christian group approach to helping residents understand and overcome the very issues that contribute to their substance abuse.
+Our Active Recovery program is an in-depth, clinically-structured Christian group approach to helping residents understand and overcome the very issues that contribute to their substance abuse.
 In addition, each client works individually with a professional counselor throughout this 13 to 15-week process.

 We also provide residents with an educational curriculum through our Stewart Learning Centers that includes adult basic education, GED preparation and workplace skill sets as well as training for accredited short-term certificates, industry-based certifications and collegiate enrollment.

 This dynamic approach to recovery and independence is offered for free to those in need.
 Our mission is to transform adults directly affected by homelessness, poverty-thinking, and/or addiction, into those who lead healthy, self-sufficient, and productive lives for the glory of God.
 Genuine transformation begins here.

 Jimmie Hale Mission offers: